Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Related Work

 \section{Related Work}

 \paragraph{Estimation of Epistemic Uncertainty.} Quantifying epistemic uncertainty in neural networks remains challenging since exact posterior computation is intractable.
 Approximate Bayesian inference methods address this by placing priors on weights and approximating the posterior given training data.
 Variational inference approaches~\citep{graves2011practical, ranganath2014black}, notably Bayes by Backprop~\citep{blundell2015weight}, learn approximate posteriors through optimization.
 MCMC-based methods~\citep{Neal1996, chen2014stochastic}, including SGLD~\citep{welling2011bayesian}, sample from the posterior directly.
 However, both families struggle with the high-dimensional, non-convex loss landscapes typical of deep learning~\citep{gustafsson2020evaluating}.
 Recent work adapts Bayesian inference to parameter-efficient fine-tuning: \citet{yang2024bayesian} apply Laplace approximation to LoRA for improved calibration, while BLoB~\citep{wang2024blob} jointly learns posterior mean and covariance during fine-tuning.
+More recently, C-LoRA~\citep{zhang2025clora} introduces a contextual Bayesian extension of LoRA, where lightweight data-dependent adapter modules dynamically modulate the posterior uncertainty for each input sample, while preserving the parameter efficiency of frozen-backbone adaptation.
 Alternative single-model approaches include SNGP~\citep{liu2020simple}, which combines spectral normalization with a Gaussian Process output layer for distance-aware uncertainty.
 However, SNGP does not transfer straightforwardly to transformer architectures and underperforms on sequence modeling tasks~\citep{ulmer2022exploring}.

 \paragraph{Implicit Ensembling} The computational complexity of deep ensembles~\citep{lakshminarayanan2017simple} has motivated a line of work on \emph{implicit ensembling} methods that emulate ensemble diversity without instantiating full separate models.
 MC-Dropout~\citep{gal2016dropout} reinterprets dropout at inference as approximate Bayesian marginalization, but often underestimates uncertainty and produces overconfident predictions on out-of-distribution inputs.
 BatchEnsemble~\citep{wen2020batchensemble} introduces rank-one perturbations to shared weights, while MIMO~\citep{havasi2021training} trains multiple subnetworks within a single architecture.
 FiLM-Ensemble~\citep{turkoglu2022film} applies Feature-wise Linear Modulation to create implicit ensemble members through learned affine transformations of intermediate features, achieving strong calibration with reduced memory cost.
 More recently, LoRA-Ensemble~\citep{muhlematter2024loraensemble, wang2023loraensemble} extends Low-Rank Adaptation to implicit ensembling, training per-member low-rank matrices atop a frozen pretrained backbone.
 These methods substantially reduce parameter overhead but still require learning new parameters for each ensemble member, parameters that must learn useful directions in weight space from scratch.